Performance Reviews

 Lattice Team

-Here’s a detailed look at what makes a good question for a 360-degree feedback survey and how to write your own survey questions, plus examples of the types of questions you should be asking on your questionnaire.
+Here’s a detailed look at what makes a good question for a 360 feedback survey, how to write your own survey questions, and best practices for designing and formatting surveys.
+We also share examples of the types of questions you should be asking, discuss how to analyze survey feedback, and offer tips on acting on feedback, post-survey.

 {{rich-takeaway}}